hashicorp-forge/grove/docs/faq.rst

 "I built a new plugin, can I open a pull-request?"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please see :ref:`"I built a new plugin, can I open a pull-request?" <pull-request>`.
+Please see :ref:`"I built a new connector, can I open a pull-request?" <pull-request>`.